Top Menu

 It was turning ROCK SOLID!

-I assured you, I run to the kitchen FASTER than Wonder Woman trying to catch the bad guys...
+I assure you, I ran to the kitchen FASTER than Wonder Woman trying to catch the bad guys...

 Angels were definitely not singing right here.

-While scraping all this stuff, my thoughts were set on what else to use.
+While scraping all this stuff, I thought about what else to use.

-I headed to the closest Home Depot and bought two quarts of pre-mixed, bright white grout.
+I went to my closest Home Depot and bought two pre-mixed, bright white grout quarts.

 Back at home, I poured the two quarts onto the board and...